-3-Month ONLINE Essay/Memoir Mentorship: Revise, Submit, and Publish Personal Essays, Will Return January 2021
+3-Month ONLINE Essay/Memoir Mentorship: Revise, Submit, and Publish Personal Essays, Starts March 1st, 2021

 The Ideal Applicant may be at any stage of their memoir or essay-writing, but will have some essays already on the page—not only ideas.
 The ideal applicant will come to this mentorship program with the willingness and expectation to tackle substantial revision, on the micro-level (sentences, word choice, punctuation), as well as the macro-level (pacing, voice, theme).
 Applicants should have a draft of either one long essay (7k words plus) or multiple essays of the shorter variety.
 Messy drafts are absolutely fine!